Air Conditioning Prices

 Regional Differences

-Sydney and Brisbane have the highest demand due to humid summers, pushing prices above the national average.
+Sydney and Brisbane have the highest demand due to humid summers, pushing prices 10–15% above the national average.
 Adelaide consistently has the lowest install costs among capital cities.
-Perth prices rose 8% year-on-year, driven by the ongoing housing construction boom.
+Perth prices rose 8% year-on-year, driven by the housing construction boom.
+Darwin is the most expensive market due to year-round cooling demand and limited installer supply.

 Get Free Quotes in Your Area